salmanrjs/Sozix-DiscordBot/README.md

 pip install -r requirements.txt

-2. Add your Discord bot token in the bot script (`main.py` or wherever you store it).
+2. Add your Discord bot token in the bot script (`SozixBot` or wherever you store it).

 3. Run the bot